SAMAH007/GreenStar/privacy-policy.md

-This privacy policy applies to the "App Name" mobile application (the "App") for Android devices.
+This privacy policy applies to the "Radio Mallu - Malayalam Live radio AM and FM" mobile application (the "App") for Android devices.

 Information We Collect